worldbank/alternative-data-for-crisis/notebooks/review-notebooks/getting-started-with-github.md

 [GitHub](https://github.com/) welcomes the largest open source communities in the world, with projects like [pandas](https://github.com/pandas-dev/pandas/), [scikit-learn](https://scikit-learn.org/stable/), [PyTorch](https://pytorch.org/), [TensorFlow](https://www.tensorflow.org/) and many more.
-With over 40 millions, GitHub gained such an important position thanks to its amazing collaboration tools and technologies build on top of [git](https://git-scm.com/).
+With over 40 millions, GitHub gained such an important position thanks to its amazing collaboration tools and technologies build on top of [Git](https://git-scm.com/).

-GitHub is a web-based platform used for version control using Git.
-It allows multiple people to collaborate on projects, track changes, and manage code.
-This guide will help you get started with GitHub, covering the basics of creating repositories, committing changes, and collaborating with others.

 ## GitHub Quickstart Guide

 ### Introduction
-This guide will help you get started with GitHub, covering the basics of setting up a GitHub Account and cloning the course repository.
+This guide will help you get started with GitHub, covering the basics of setting up a GitHub account and cloning the course repository.

 #### Prerequisites